 - Registered in the US

 IPVanish is another service friendly to Torrent users.
 In fact, so much so that they even specify the service allows “Unlimited P2P traffic” and the ability to “Torrent anonymously”.

-There are no specific P2P servers on the service are favourable and in our most recent tests, we found them to offer only a minor speed loss when downloading.
+Connection speeds on the service are favourable and in our most recent tests, we found them to offer only a minor torrenting speed loss when you want to download files.

 4. CyberGhost VPN

 - Good torrenting speeds

 CyberGhost VPN offer up an alternative torrenting VPN service and they have dedicated servers that are optimised for torrent traffic.